 This person believes that everything that happens is their own fault and they are totally to blame.

-Cognitive Behavioral Therapy Techniques for ‘Control Fallacies’
+CBT Technique for ‘Control Fallacies’

 Sometimes we are to blame for what happens to us, but real life just happens randomly to all of us.
 The next time a person starts to believe they are at fault, they should stop and think – ‘Is this thought rational?
 Where is the evidence that I am at fault?’